h82258652/windows-uwp.zh-cn/windows-apps-src/design/input/ink-toolbar.md

         </Page.Resources>
         ```

-    1. 添加的 InkCanvas 和 InkToolbar 元素和绑定的 InkToolbar VerticalAlignment 和 HorizontalAlignment 属性。
+    1. Add the InkCanvas and InkToolbar elements and bind the VerticalAlignment and HorizontalAlignment properties of the InkToolbar.
         ```xaml
         <InkCanvas x:Name="inkCanvas" />
         <InkToolbar x:Name="inkToolbar"